-Loneliness and isolation can make Depression worse, so keeping up with close relationships and contributing to social activities are both very important.
-If it helps, don’t be put off by reaching out to close family or friends, because not reaching out could leave us even more isolated.
+Loneliness and isolation can make depression worse, so keeping up with close relationships and contributing to social activities are both very important.
+Don’t be put off by reaching out to close family or friends, because not reaching out could leave you even more isolated.

-Sometimes we must push forward and feel the fear even if it take us out of our comfort zone.
-Perhaps join a support group for Depression.
-Talking to others who also suffer with depression will also help us see that others deal with what we deal with and that we’re not totally alone.
+Sometimes we may need to feel the fear, even if it take us out of our comfort zone.
+Talking to others who may also suffer with depression should help us see that we’re not totally alone.

 There are ways we can reach out.
-Call or e-mail a friend, go for a walk with someone you are happy to spend time with, talk to a therapist, have lunch or coffee with a trusted friend, take a class or join a club.
-Make some arrangements to go out for dinner; or just talk to someone you can trust about your feelings.
+Call a friend, go for a walk with someone we’re happy to spend time with; talk to a therapist, or have lunch or coffee with a friend, take a class or join a club.

-It stands to reason that when we’re feeling stronger, we can also give support back, but that may take some effort.
-Those are small steps.
-It doesn’t matter what or how long it takes though.
+It stands to reason that when we’re feeling stronger, we may also give support back, but that may take some effort.
+It doesn’t matter what, or how long it takes.
 All steps, however small are significant ones.